Every Little Bit Helps

-The charity scale
+The charity scale and donating

 The other end of the charity scale is perhaps best represented by MacKenzie Scott, who announced on her blog recently that she has donated $2.7 billion in gifts to 286 "high-impact organizations," focusing on overlooked and underfunded categories and communities.

 She said her team felt it would be a distortion to give to just a few big charities and has focused on a variety of organizations, including those with leaders of color, as well as those that empower women and girls.